Tau1 Aquarii

 Tau^{1} Aquarii is a solitary star in the equatorial constellation of Aquarius.
 Its name is a Bayer designation that is Latinized from τ^{1} Aquarii, and abbreviated Tau^{1} Aqr or τ^{1} Aqr.
 With an apparent visual magnitude of 5.66, it is a faint naked eye target that requires dark suburban skies for viewing.
 Parallax measurements yield a distance estimate of approximately 357 ly from the Sun.
 The star is drifting further away with a radial velocity of +15 km/s.
 It is a candidate member of the Pisces-Eridanus stellar stream.

 The stellar classification of τ^{1} Aquarii is B9 V; at the borderline between a B- and A-type main sequence star.
 This is a candidate silicon star; a type of Ap star of class CP2 that shows a magnetic field.
 It is around 100 million years old and is spinning rapidly with a projected rotational velocity of 185 km/s.
-The star has 2.8 times the mass of the Sun and 2.788 the Sun's radius.
+The star has 2.8 times the mass of the Sun and 2.56 times the Sun's radius.
 It is radiating 87 times the luminosity of the Sun from its photosphere at an effective temperature of 10,560 K. When examined in the infrared band, it displays an excess emission that is a characteristic of stars with an orbiting debris disk.
 The model that best fits the data suggests there are two concentric circumstellar disks.